-It happens to brands all the time — the business has evolved over time, and the original name, logo, website or other identifying assets just aren’t quite the fit they used to be.
-Or, while they may still be a fit, they’ve become dated and in need of a refresh.
-Yet another possibility to consider: Maybe the branding just doesn’t (and perhaps never really did) accurately reflect the business’s true corporate identity, its purpose or the unique offerings that set it apart from the competition.
+It happens to brands all the time — the business has evolved over time, and the original name, logo, website, or other identifying assets just aren’t quite the fit they used to be.
+Or although they may still be a fit, they’ve become dated and in need of a refresh.
+Yet another possibility to consider: Maybe the branding just doesn’t (and perhaps never really did) accurately reflect the business’s true corporate identity, its purpose, or the unique offerings that set it apart from the competition.

-So, just how do you know if your brand could use a refresh?
+So are you wondering, when should I rebrand?
 Consider these eight telltale signs that your business could benefit from a rebrand:

 1. Your brand lacks clarity